joomcode/redispipe/README.md

 In practice, performance gain is lesser, because your application do other useful work aside of sending requests to Redis.
 But gain is still noticeable.
 At our setup, we have around 10-15% lesser CPU usage on Redis (ie 50%CPU->35%CPU), and 5-10% improvement on client side.

-## Capabilities

-- fast
-- thread-safe: no need to lock around connection, no need to "return to pool", etc
-- Pipelining is implicit,
-- transactions supported (but without `WATCH`),
-- hook for custom logging,
-- hook for request timing reporting.

 ## Limitations